ladanr2074/Getting-and-Cleaning-Data-Course-Project-/CODEBOOD.md

 The units given are g’s for the accelerometer and rad/sec for the gyro and g/sec and rad/sec/sec for the corresponding jerks.

-#first looked at head of the data to see the name before the change
+###first looked at head of the data to see the name before the change
 head(str(dataTable),2)
-#descriptive variable names
+###descriptive variable names

 names(dataTable)<-gsub("std()", "SD", names(dataTable))

 names(dataTable)<-gsub("mean()", "MEAN", names(dataTable))

 names(dataTable)<-gsub("^t", "time", names(dataTable))

 names(dataTable)<-gsub("^f", "frequency", names(dataTable))

 names(dataTable)<-gsub("Acc", "Accelerometer", names(dataTable))

 names(dataTable)<-gsub("Gyro", "Gyroscope", names(dataTable))

 names(dataTable)<-gsub("Mag", "Magnitude", names(dataTable))

 names(dataTable)<-gsub("BodyBody", "Body", names(dataTable))

-# then to check again with the new discriptive names
+###then to check again with the new discriptive names

 head(str(dataTable),6)

-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
+##5.
+From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject

-# creates the .txt file on the direcotory
+##### creates the .txt file on the direcotory

 write.table(dataTable, "TidyData.txt", row.name=FALSE)